effect305/mage/README.md

 # Mage

-Mage can be used for making model creation wizards with step by step validations.
+Mage can be used for making model creation wizards with step by step validations in Rails.

 ## Installation